seed-run/homepage/_drafts/how-to-build-a-cicd-pipeline-for-monorepo-serverless-apps-with-circleci.md

+---
+layout: post
-# How to build a CI/CD pipeline for monorepo Serverless apps with CircleCI?
+title: How to build a CI/CD pipeline for monorepo Serverless apps with CircleCI
+image: assets/social-cards/enable-execution-logs.png
+description: In this post we'll look at how to enable execution logs in API Gateway by creating an IAM role to allow API Gateway to log to CloudWatch.
+We'll also look at how to view API Gateway execution logs in the CloudWatch console by using the log groups and log streams that are created.
+categories: tips
+author: jack
+---

 A monorepo Serverless app is a git repo with multiple Serverless services each sitting in a subfolder with its own serverless.yml file.
 Here is a [template repo](https://github.com/fwang/sls-monorepo-with-circleci).
 Code structure looks like: